lukas-krecan/ShedLock/README.md

 Help, ShedLock does not do what it's supposed to do!

 1. Check the storage.
 If you are using JDBC, check the ShedLock table.
 If it's empty, ShedLock is not properly configured.
-If there is more than one record with the same name, you are missing primary key.
+If there is more than one record with the same name, you are missing a primary key.
 2. Use ShedLock debug log.
 ShedLock logs interesting information on DEBUG level with logger name `net.javacrumbs.shedlock`.
 It should help you to see what's going on.
 3. For short-running tasks consider using `lockAtLeastFor`.
 If the tasks are short-running, they can be executed one